JeffersonLab/clara-docs/docs/tutorials/running.md

 #### Vertical scaling

-The options *threads* and *farm.cpu* define the **vertical scaling** factor, i.e. how many events will be processed in parallel within a single CLARA DPE.
+The options *threads* and *farm.cpu* define the **vertical scaling** factor, i.e. how many events will be processed in parallel within a single Clara DPE.

-The option *threads* defines vertical scaling for the local CLARA DPE, while *farm.cpu* defines the same for DPEs running on farm jobs.
+The option *threads* defines vertical scaling for the local Clara DPE, while *farm.cpu* defines the same for DPEs running on farm jobs.

 #### Horizontal scaling